asteyven/SET08103-base/labs/lab05/README.md

 - *aggregation* is a special form of association denoting a *has-a* relationship.
 This is not considered a strong relationship in so far as the class does not own the associated object.
 - *composition* is as aggregation but now the class **owns** the object.
 When an instance of the owning object is destroyed so are its components.

-[Lecture 11](../../lectures/lecture11) goes into more detail about relationship types.
+[Unit 6a](../../units/unit06/unit06a.md) goes into more detail about relationship types.

 ## Class Diagrams in IntelliJ